magnusvk/counter_culture/README.md

 # :except and :only also accept arrays
 ```

-The ```counter_culture_fix_counts``` counts method uses batch processing of records to keep the memory consumption low.
+The ```counter_culture_fix_counts``` method uses batch processing of records to keep the memory consumption low.
 The default batch size is 1000 but is configurable like so
 ```ruby
 # In an initializer
 CounterCulture.config.batch_size = 100